Državni posao: Dragan Torbica

 Eventually, sometime during the early 1980s, Torbica ended up in Novi Sad where he got a driver job at the company, often acting as personal chauffeur to the upper management which at the time consisted of Čvarkov and Marjanović.
-In time, he moved up to the archive department desk job as Čvarkov's second-in-command.
-Though on surface he and Čvarkov share an antagonistic business and personal relationship with digs and strongly worded insults flying back and forth, they also have a bit of a friendship and are known to socialize outside of work.
+In time, he moved up to a desk job in the archive department as Čvarkov's second-in-command.
+Though, on surface, he and Čvarkov share an antagonistic business and personal relationship with digs and strongly worded insults flying back and forth, they also maintain a bit of a friendship and are known to socialize outside of work.
 At first glance, Čvarkov considers Torbica to be an uncultured and boorish peasant from Bosnia, completely incompatible with the Vojvodina cultural model — the way Čvarkov sees that model to be — while Torbica sees Čvarkov as an irrelevant and pompous poseur covering up his own inadequacies by hiding behind someone else's culture.
 Most of the time, though, they manage to find enough common ground either via being from the same generation or through mutual financial interest.

 Torbica participated in the Yugoslav Wars during the 1990s.
 He was an ardent supporter of the Serbian Renewal Movement (SPO) political party and its leader Vuk Drašković and an active participant in the 9 March 1991 protests in Belgrade.